-The "real code" (standard IEEE/CIGRE DLL vendor agnostic format and interface modelling method, as defined by Cigre TB 958 [13.]) must be included in the model for all control and protection functions, including signal processing.
+The "real code" (standard IEEE/CIGRE DLL vendor agnostic format and interface modelling method, as defined by Cigre TB 958 [14.]) must be included in the model for all control and protection functions, including signal processing.
+If DLL implementation of the real code is not feasible, control and protection functions may be represented alternatively as described in reference [13.].